Shahil98/GITS/Results.md

 We can also consider a Kruskal-Wallis non parametric test which does not assume the normality of the data.
 Using a Kruskal-Wallis non parametric test we get a p-value of 0.0034.
 So we have enough evidence at significance level 0.05 that the samples did not originate from the same distribution.

-The R code for these tests is listed here:
+The R code for these tests is listed here: [stats.R](https://github.com/Shahil98/GITS/blob/master/stats.R)

 # Conclusions
-- GITS reduces the time significantly over using GIT in performing workflows that we usually encounter as seen by performing a t-test and a Kruskal-Wallis non-parametric test.
+- GITS reduces the time significantly over using GIT in performing workflows that we usually encounter as seen by performing a Kruskal-Wallis non-parametric test and a t-test.
 - Among the GITS commands used, GITS sync came out to be the most useful command.
 # Threats to validity
 The above conclusions are subject to the validity of the experiments that we conducted.
 Some of the threats to validity that we found are:
-- Insufficient data points, since we could only conduct experiment with 10 different participants.
-We think this would not have been sufficient to draw reliable and trusty conclusions.
-Next time, we can increase the size of data points helping us draw reliable conclusion.
+- Insufficient data points, since we could only conduct experiment with 10 different participants it would be more beneficial if we could have collected atleast 40 data points.